 Happy Valentine’s Day!

-5 large egg whites, room temperature and lightly whisked
+- 5 large egg whites, room temp, lightly whisked

 - Transfer colored batter to prepared cake pan.
 Bake for 13-15 minutes until cake is set.
 Let cool in pan for 3 minutes before unmolding and allowing to cool completely on the racks.
-Continue to bake off cakes until you have completed all six colors.
+Continue to bake off cakes until you have completed all six colors

 Italian Meringue Buttercream

-18 oz unsalted butter, cut into 1-inch cubes, room temperature
+- 18 oz unsalted butter, cut into 1-inch cubes, room temp

 1. Place the purple layer of cake on a cake board.
 Spread a rounded 1/4 cup of buttercream on top.
 Repeat with blue, green, yellow, orange and red.